EzekielMisgae/AirBnB_clone/web_static/README.md

 This is a readme file for web static directory of AirBnb clone project.
+It is created and modified by Ezekiel M. Alene.